Ancient Sources (Written Evidence): Greek Historiography to the End of the Fifth Century BC (CLA2302)

 - 8. Be able to select, organise and analyse relevant material and to present a strong argument in coherent oral and written form, and to discuss issues in a peer group

-- 9. Learn to manage their own time and meet deadlines
+- 9. Learn to manage your own time and meet deadlines

 Learning activities and teaching methods (given in hours of study time)